sreerajchintham/my-portfolio-netlify/content/pages/projects/project-three.md

 description: >-
   A Personal Project which aims to transform regular lightnovels or webnovels which have thousands of chapters in different webpages into an ebook (Kindle Format) or pdf for now.
-The Project is still in Progress
+The Project is still in Progress.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg